yourbase/yourbase-python/README.md

 pip freeze > requirements.txt
 ```

+YourBase supports [`pytest`][pytest] and [`unittest`][unittest].

-If you use [pytest][pytest] for testing, you're done!
-YourBase will attach to
+If you are using `pytest`, you're done!

-pytest hooks on its own.
-If you're using a different testing framework, you
+If you are using `unittest`, we have two integration options:

+#### Option 1
+Add `import yourbase` to the top of your testing files.
+You don't have to do
+anything else.
+This option is in early preview, so please open an issue if
+you encounter bugs with it.

+#### Option 2
-will need to decorate your tests with `@accelerate_tests()`:
+Decorate your tests with `@accelerate_tests`.
+This option is tried and true,
+but requires that you decorate each test individually, like so:
 ```python
 from yourbase import accelerate_tests